maldonado91/Election-Analysis/README.md

 * The percentage of votes from each county out of the total count
 * The county with the highest turnout

-In addition to gathering the county data, we also need to save results in a txt file.
+In addition to gathering the county data, we also needed to save results in a txt file.

 ### 2. Election-Audit Results:
 * How many votes were cast in this congressional election?